Minimum salary and salary determination

 Other calculation methods may be laid down in collective agreements or other agreements.

 Many sectors have minimum salary rates.
 These apply to everyone who works in the sectors concerned.
 The basis for the minimum salary rates is the 'Act relating to general application of collective agreements etc.' and associated regulations (applied collective agreements).
 The Norwegian Labour Inspection Authority is responsible for monitoring compliance with these rules.
-In the event of a breach of the rules, the authority can issue an enterprise with an order, an enforcement fine or work suspension order or report the matter to the police.
+In the event of a breach of the rules, the authority can issue an enterprise with an order to pay retroactively, an enforcement fine or work suspension order or report the matter to the police.

 The following sectors/areas have statutory minimum (salary/applied collective agreements):